 When a client publishes a message it can request that the message be retained.
 This means that the server will keep the message even after sending it to all current subscribers.
 If a new subscription is made that matches the topic of the retained message, then the message will be sent to the client.
 At most one such message is retained for any single topic.
 This is useful as a "last known good" mechanism.
 If a topic is only updated infrequently (such as for "report by exception"), then without a retained message, a newly subscribed client might have to wait a long time to receive an update.
 With a retained message, the client will receive an instant update.

 History

 Publication history

 V1.0.1 30-Jan-2015 Release 1 - Publication

-V2.4.1 30-Aug-2016 Release 2 - Publication
+V1.5.1 29-Feb-2016 Updated release 1 - Publication